Digital Payments: A catalyst for the growth of e-Commerce in the Philippines

-The Philippine government has long recognized digital payments as a policy priority to enable Filipinos to seize the opportunities of the digital revolution.
-Over the last few years, the Bangko Sentral ng Pilipinas (BSP) has coordinated strategic efforts that have resulted in significant policy and regulatory reforms promoting digital payments, such as the launch of the National Retail Payment System (NRPS) .
-The interoperable payments infrastructure established by the NRPS Framework has laid the foundation for the acceleration of digital solutions during the COVID-19 pandemic.
+The Government of the Philippines has long recognized6 digital payments as a policy priority to enable Filipinos to seize the opportunities of th e digital revolution.
+Over the last years, the Bangko Sentral ng Pilipinas (BSP) has coordinated strategic efforts that have resulted in significant policy and regulatory reforms promoting digital payments such as the launch of the National Retail Payment System (NRPS)7.
+The interoperable payments infrastructure established by the NRPS Framework has laid the foundations for the acceleration of digital solutions during the COVID-19 pandemic.
 Specifically, InstaPay and PESONet adoption has soared8 and has facilitated the transition to contactless payment options, indicating a paradigm shift for consumers and businesses9.
 This accelerated uptake of digital solutions has sped up the transition towards a digital economy.
-Thus, a unique opportunity has emerged to leverage on this momentum to address the key challenges faced by various types of merchants, responsibly scale adoption by underserved customers, and ensure that this transition is equitable for all Filipinos.
+A unique opportunity has emerged to leverage this momentum to address the key challenges faced by varying types of merchants and to responsibly scale adoption by underserved customers, to ensure that this transition is equitable for all Filipinos.

-Increasing the uptake of digital payments is one of the core processes in the E-Commerce Roadmap 2020-2022.
-Through its newly established E-commerce Bureau, the Department of Trade and Industry (DTI) is co-chairing a public-private working group together with the BSP to increase the use of digital payments responsibly by addressing adoption and use barriers (see Table 1) for both merchants and consumers.
-This initiative will also identify and outline sector-specific actions including those for leading e-commerce players to drive digital payments uptake.
+Increasing the uptake of digital payments is one of the core processes in the e-Commerce Roadmap 2020-2022.
+Through its newly established e-Commerce bureau, the Department of Trade and Industry (DTI) is co-chairing a public-private working group together with the BSP to increase the use of digital payments in a responsible10 manner by addressing adoption and use barriers (see Table 1.) for both merchants and consumers.
+This initiative will also identify and outline sector-specific actions including those for leading e-Commerce players to drive digital payments uptake.

 Large and medium businesses (B2B payments)

 Most large and medium businesses already buy and sell goods and services through electronic means.
-Digital orders and settlements increase the transparency and efficiency of these business-to-business transactions (“B2B”) which are characteristically larger, recurring, and often defined by monthly or yearly demand.
-Businesses that have digitized other essential parts of their business processes such as inventory, accounting, customer management, logistics, invoicing, are also better positioned to settle their payments digitally.
+Digital orders and settlements increase the transparency and efficiency of these business to business transactions (“B2B”) which are characteristically larger, recurring and often defined by monthly or yearly demand.
+Businesses which have digitized other essential parts of their business processes such as inventory, accounting, customer management, logistics, invoicing, are also better positioned to settle their payments digitally.

-In the Philippines, less than 2% by volume and 6% by value of payment are made digitally .
-Businesses cite audit requirements paper trails, and a preference for cheques to be the key barriers in digitizing the space further.
-To ease operational barriers, recent regulation by BIR on the issuance of e-ORs aims to mitigate identified obstacles .
-In parallel, a pilot is also planned in 2021 to test e-invoices and e-receipts, and guidelines have been simplified for business to register their digital accounting systems .
-Digitizing supplier payments is estimated to result in USD 20–45 billion annual savings .
+In the Philippines, only less than 2% by volume and 6% by value of these payments are made digitally11.
+Businesses cite audit requirements paper trails, and a preference for checks, to be the key barriers in digitizing the space further.
+To ease up operational barriers, recent regulation by BIR on issuance of e-ORs aim to mitigate identified obstacles12.
+In parallel, a pilot is also planned in 2021 to test e-invoices and e-receipts and guidelines have been simplified for business to register their digital accounting systems13.
+Digitizing supplier payments is estimated to result in USD 20–45 billion in annual savings14.

 Small and micro-merchants (B2B and P2B payments)

-COVID-19 has accelerated the transition of small and micro retailers to online platforms, with business registrations reflecting almost 40x growth in five months .
-Given that the small and micro-segment of merchants is the least digitally integrated in terms of their business processes (i.e. inventory management, invoicing), their journey to digital payments requires more attention.
+COVID-19 has accelerated the transition of small and micro retailers to online platforms with business registrations reflecting almost 40X growth in a period of 5 months15.
+Given that the small and micro segment of merchants are the least digitally integrated in terms of their business processes (i.e. inventory management, invoicing), their journey to digital payments requires more attention.

 Their willingness to accept digital payments is largely driven by customer demand and face these additional challenges:

-More than half of the country’s micro and small businesses are run by women, and while Filipino women are notably ahead of men in the overall uptake of digital payments , a gender-specific approach to addressing the challenges of this segment will be key.
+More than half of the country’s micro and small businesses are run by women and while Filipino women are notably ahead of men in the overall uptake of digital payments16, a gender specific approach to addressing the challenges of this segment will be key.

 Consumers (P2B payments)